 Development of visual literacy.
 Introduction to drawing and graphic representation as methods of seeing and problem solving.
 Studio.
-Prerequisite: major in College of Architecture and Environmental Design.
+Prerequisite: major in College of Architecture and Environmental

 ADE 221 Design Fundamentals II.
+(3) F

-(3) F Exercises in basic design, stressing creative problem-solving methods, principles of composition, and aesthetic evaluation.
+Exercises in basic design, stressing creative problem-solving methods, principles of composition, and aesthetic evaluation.
 Development of vocabulary for environmental design.
 Lecture, studio.
-Pre- or corequisite: ADE 120.
+Prerequisite:

 ADE 222 Design Fundamentals III.
+(3) S

-(3) S Application of design fundamentals with an emphasis on architectural issues.
+Application of design fundamentals with an emphasis on architectural issues.
 Lecture, studio.
 Prerequisite: APH 200.
 Prerequisite with a grade of "C" or higher: ADE 221.